Chapter 2 – The Administration

-2.26.10 Dean of the Alan Shawn Feinstein College of Continuing Education shall provide executive leadership and coordination for all programs and facilities associated with the Alan Shawn Feinstein College of Continuing Education and the University’s urban programs and initiatives, and serve as the principal advocate for advancing the University’s role as a federally designated Urban Grant University. (see also 3.40.10 – 3.40.14)
+2.26.10 Dean of the Alan Shawn Feinstein College of Education and Professional Studies shall provide executive leadership and coordination for all programs and facilities associated with the Alan Shawn Feinstein College of Education and Professional Studies and the University’s urban programs and initiatives, and serve as the principal advocate for advancing the University’s role as a federally designated Urban Grant University. (see also 3.40.10 – 3.40.14)

 2.27.10 The Dean of the Graduate School shall be responsible for the University’s graduate education programs.
-He/she shall administer and enforce the regulations pertaining to the conduct of graduate work and the granting of graduate degrees, administer the executive office of the Graduate School, coordinate the development and design of new programs, and serve as an advocate for graduate studies.
-The Dean shall be responsible for promoting diversity in the University’s graduate education and provide a compelling voice for the University’s graduate studies to both internal and external constituencies. (see 3.30.10-16)
+Administering and enforcing the regulations pertaining to the conduct of graduate work and the granting of graduate degrees, administering the executive office of the Graduate School, coordinating the development and design of new programs, and serving as an advocate for graduate studies.
+The Dean shall be responsible for promoting diversity in the University’s graduate education and provide a compelling voice for the University’s graduate studies to both internal and external constituencies. (see 3.30.10-16) #21-22-6

 2.30.10 The Deans of the Colleges (see 3.20.10 – 3.20.11 for duties)